Mila-Wetz/Cantera-Dashboard/README.md

   -Air to fuel ratio
   -Air Intake Pressure
   -Throttle levels
+  -Engine Speed
+  -Engine compression ratio

 <img src=https://github.com/Mila-Wetz/Cantera-Dashboard/assets/143420424/fe6fec8e-298a-472a-9623-52229cc4a56d width ="500" height="400">

 The code then uses the user input data from the sliders to simulate the engine with those parameters.
-It then plots the changes in cylinder pressure vs crank angle and volume and calculate engine performance factors such as:
+It then plots the changes in cylinder pressure vs crank angle and volume and calculates engine performance factors such as:

   -Horsepower
   -Adiabatic Heat Release